Bedrock-OSS/bedrock-wiki/docs/privacy.md

 show_contributors: false
 ---

 [wiki.bedrock.dev](/) is created and maintained by the Bedrock-OSS organization.
 This privacy policy will explain how our organization uses the personal data we collect from you when you use our website.
+By using the wiki.bedrock.dev site, you agree to this policy.

 ## What data do we collect?